The Search for the Serpent Stone:

 Back above ground, all six mice discuss the patrol’s next plan.
 They are still faced with the dangerous Cyprus the Copperhead, who may strike at any moment.
 Always thinking about survival, Scout Captain Toryan decides that it’s best to remain at Copperwood Outpost instead of making their stand out in the surrounding forest area.
 The leaders then direct the tenderpaws and Morwyn to fortify the watch tower and gather any other supplies that can be found before nightfall.
 Just before sunset, Scout Squad Five and Morwyn complete their tasks to the best of their abilities; Darow begins the first guard shift this night.

 Fatigue has taken its toll on all the mice.
 None of them have gotten much sleep the previous night due to the ever-vigilant snake.
 The mice not on watch fall asleep quickly and soundly.
 During the first two shifts, both Darow and Landon think they hear slithering sounds, but nothing happens.
 So, they attribute it to their sleep-deprived minds playing tricks on them.
-Bundt was awoken by Landon for the next shift.
+Bundt is woken up by Landon for the next shift.
 He remained watchful and on his guard for about the first few minutes.
 However, he falls asleep due to the abnormal quietness of the night while relaxing against the wood railing of the watch tower’s balcony.

 A subtle but continuous pounding noise against the outer wall of Copperwood Outpost wakes Bundt and Morwyn in an instant.
 They both peer over the edge of the railing and notice the wooden posts of the guard wall shake and vibrate in the ground with every thud.
 Suddenly, there is an explosion of splintering wood, and chunks of log posts are hurled from across the training grounds into the Mess Hall building.
 Every mouse is now wide awake and staring wild-eyed over the railing’s edge into the darkness.
 They spot a scaly body mass and a spade-shaped head just within the breach of the wall.
 In a split-second, Cyprus the Copperhead slithers in and coils himself around the foot of the watch tower.
 The mice look on in terror as the rippling, muscular body of the snake constricts the wooden posts that make up the tower’s base; they hear crunching and splintering from below and feel the tower itself begin to wobble and shake.
 Scout Captain Toryan quickly knocks an arrow in his weathered bow and takes a shot at the snake, while Dina yells for the rest of the them to brace themselves.
 The arrow scores a hit in the snake but is not enough to deter Cyprus.
 As the captain readies another arrow, the barely injured snake now constricts with all his might and snaps all the log posts at the tower’s base bringing it toppling down with a resounding crash.

 Even though they are dazed, Scout Squad Five and Morwyn are able to extract themselves from the debris and try to escape and hide in the fortified Armory building.
 Instead, they are blocked by Cyprus the Copperhead and his massive body.
 Now, they are forced to gather into a meager fighting formation and ready their weaponry for this near impossible conflict.
 The oppressive snake rears his head back preparing for a swift and deadly strike.
 In the meantime, Morwyn and Scout Captain Toryan, who are more towards the back of the formation, notice that the Serpent Stone has a bright, green glow again.
 In the blink of an eye, the copperhead snake strikes forward poisonous fangs bared directly at Bundt.
 Morwyn points the staff set with the gleaming orb in the face of the snake at the same time.
-A radiant white beam of light blinds Cyprus the Copperhead causing his strike attack to barely miss Bundt.
+A radiant green beam of light blinds Cyprus the Copperhead causing his strike attack to barely miss Bundt.
 Yet, one of the poisoned fangs was still able to scrape Bundt’s paw.
 The powerful orb also caused Morwyn to black out for a brief moment.

 The copperhead snake quickly gains his sight back and makes his move towards Landon next.
 Normally level-headed, Landon is abruptly struck with fear at how swift the snake is and was not quick enough to maneuver away; the snake coils around the mouse and begins to crush the breath out of him.
 In response, Dina climbs atop the back of the beast and begins stabbing downward with her sword.
 Scout Captain Toryan knocks and shoots another arrow with his bow at the snake’s head, while Darow hacks at the snake’s side with his sharp axe.
 Cyprus is now angered and tries to strike out at Dina.
 Nonetheless, the female mouse has dealt with the likes of snakes before and swiftly dodges the attack.
 This distraction allows Landon the chance to get out of the snake’s grasp but causes Darow to drop his axe and fall down flat on his front.
 Finding Darow as an easier and tastier target, Cyprus stares into the wide eyes of the frightened mouse while rearing back for the next strike.